Embracing history can help you achieve this classic style.

 Corbels and Mouldings - Often found under the eaves line skirting the entire home and surrounding windows and door frames, corbels and mouldings become design highlights.

-Dark Roof Tiles - Capping on each home are dark roof tiles, often with flat profiles that also enhance a minimilist roof line.
+Dark Roof Tiles - Capping on each home are dark roof tiles, often with flat profiles that also enhance a minimalist roof line.
 The dark tiles complement the light grey render and white corbel architecture.

-Wrought Iron - Ranging from plain square styles to ornate curved balustrades on Juliete balconies, the black wrought iron balustrades are commonly included on the facade (though not always), however almost always internally on the stairwell and void areas with a capped timber handrail.
+Wrought Iron - Ranging from plain square styles to ornate curved balustrades on Juliette balconies, the black wrought iron balustrades are commonly included on the facade (though not always), however almost always internally on the stairwell and void areas with a capped timber handrail.

-Roof Gables - It's common for brick gables to extend above the eaves line, either in square or curved fashion making an entry portico even more grand and inviting.
+Roof Gables - It's common for brick gables to extend above the eaves line, either in a square or curved fashion making an entry portico even more grand and inviting.
 Gables often give a country style to the design.

-Rustic Wood - Timber flooring throughout the main living room zones add to the flavour of a French provincial style.
+Rustic Wood - Timber flooring throughout the main living room zones adds to the flavour of a French provincial style.
 Often in warmer tones using straight, wider boards or parquetry design.
 The flooring is also often complimented throughout the home with wooden rustic and antique furniture.

 Carved Kitchen Cabinets - The kitchen is often the hub of the home so it's important to carry a French Provincial interior design style here too.
 This is often described as country style or farmhouse and is popular in country homes.
 Typically most will include carved cabinet doors, stone benchtops and an island bench that is often on legs or with corner columns.
 Don't be afraid to include timber elements here too as a timber benchtop on the island bench works very nicely.